oestrich/aino/README.md

 end
 ```

-In the handler, you process the incoming request (in the `token`) through a series of "wrappers."
-The wrappers all accept a single parameter, the `token`.
+In the handler, you process the incoming request (in the `token`) through a series of "middleware."
+The middleware all accept a single parameter, the `token`.
 A `token` is simply a map that you can store whatever you want on it.

 The only thing that is initially pased in is the `:request`, and at the very end of the `handle/1` the token should include three keys, `:response_status`, `:response_headers`, and `:response_body`.

-Aino ships with a common set of wrappers that you can include at the top of processing, if you don't want them, simply don't include them!
-The list of wrappers can be a list of lists as well.
+Aino ships with a common set of middleware that you can include at the top of processing, if you don't want them, simply don't include them!
+The list of middleware can be a list of lists as well.

-Another built in wrapper is a simple routing layer.
+Another built in middleware is a simple routing layer.
 Import the HTTP methods from `Aino.Routes` that you're going to use in your routes.
-Then each HTTP method function takes the route and a wrapper(s) that should be run on the route.
+Then each HTTP method function takes the route and a middleware that should be run on the route.

 ```elixir
 defmodule Aino.Handler do